michaellihs/golab/doc/golab_project_unarchive.md

-## golab project delete
+## golab project unarchive

-Delete an existing project
+Unarchive a project

 ### Synopsis

-Delete an existing project by either its project ID or namespace/project-name
+Unarchives the project if the user is either admin or the project owner of this project.
+This action is idempotent, thus unarchiving an non-archived project will not change the project.

 ```
-golab project delete [flags]
+golab project unarchive [flags]
 ```

 ### Options

 ```
-  -h, --help        help for delete
+  -h, --help        help for unarchive
   -i, --id string   (required) The ID or URL-encoded path of the project
 ```